 Kelsey, who is an Indiana native, has been involved with nonprofits since the age of 16 – she volunteered with the Humane Society as a teenager and went on to help found the Indiana College Advocacy Team while attending Butler University.
 She graduated from Butler in 2006 with a degree in Biology & Chemistry.
 While living in Wisconsin, she attended the Leadership Development Academy and was the Membership Chair for the Chippewa Valley Fundraising Professionals.
 She is currently a member of Successful Women Made Here and was one of their spotlight speakers in 2017, along with her dog Daisy (who stole the show).

-Kelsey lives in Westfield with her husband, Josh, and their three dogs Ava, Daisy, and Pipsqueak.
-Daisy and Pipsqueak are both registered therapy dogs with Paws & Think, and Pip is the smallest of our active therapy dogs, weighing in at 1.8 pounds.
+Kelsey lives in Westfield with her husband, Josh, and their four dogs Ava, Lily, Hermie, and Pipsqueak.
+Pipsqueak is a registered therapy dogs with Paws & Think, and Pip is the smallest of our active therapy dogs, weighing in at 1.8 pounds.
 Pip even has her own book, A Complete Pipsqueak, which highlights her experience as a special-needs dog who still accomplishes a lot despite her physical challenges.
-Daisy and Pip assist Kelsey with various outreach activities and events and are part of our Paws to Heal program, where they visit with patients at various St. Vincent healthcare facilities.
+Pip assists Kelsey with various outreach activities and events.

 Kelsey and Josh met when they were both students at Butler and have been married for eight years.
 Together they own their own jewelry business called A Bead For Change, and they are both active volunteers with Paws & Think.
 In her spare time Kelsey enjoys reading, playing with her dogs, watching movies, and spending time with her family – especially her niece, who is also a big dog lover.